 I received my primary university degree in Computer Engineering from South Ural State University, Russia, in 1997 and my MSc and PhD degrees in Computer Science from University College Dublin, Ireland, in 1998 and 2004.

-My research is related to developing ICT-based solutions for assisted living and digital wellbeing, also known as wellbeing technologies or Ambient Assisted Living (AAL).
+My current research is related to developing ICT-based solutions for assisted living and wellbeing, also known as wellbeing technologies or Ambient Assisted Living (AAL).

-I am actively involved in research and knowledge transfer (KTP) activities with industry.
-Current and past projects cover the areas of assisted living technologies for care homes and residential markets, audio/video switching and streaming, remote monitoring and control.
+I have been actively involved in research and knowledge transfer (KTP) activities with industry.
+Current and past projects cover the areas of assisted living technologies for care homes and residential markets, smart sensors, audio/video switching and streaming, remote monitoring and control.
 I also carried out industrial consultancy projects in data management for very large-scale data storage systems and sensor characterisation for assisted living applications.
 I worked as a software engineer developing embedded data communication systems, and participated in European Commission funded industrial and academic project consortia.